 The Arnamagnæan Collection is named after its founder, the Icelandic-Danish philologist and historian Árni Magnússon (1663–1730).
 Described as a “manuscript junkie” by modern scholars, Árni Magnússon was one of the greatest book collectors of all time.
 Shortly before his death, he bequeathed his collection of manuscripts to the University of Copenhagen, where he was professor of Danish antiquities.
 Following a decision by the Danish parliament to transfer a significant portion of the Icelandic manuscripts in Danish repositories to Iceland, the collection is now housed at the Arnamagnæan Institute in Copenhagen and the Árni Magnússon Institute for Icelandic Studies in Reykjavík, as part of the University of Copenhagen and the University of Iceland respectively.

-The major output of the project will be the creation of detailed catalogue records for each manuscript on Handrit, an ongoing cataloguing project which was established in 2001 by the Arnamagnæan Institute and the Árni Magnússon Institute together with the National and University Library of Iceland.
+One of the outputs of the project is the publication of detailed catalogue records for each manuscript on Handrit, an ongoing cataloguing project which was established in 2001 by the Arnamagnæan Institute and the Árni Magnússon Institute together with the National and University Library of Iceland.